 People with a construction trades degree often go into the following careers:

 Who Is Getting an Associate’s Degree in Construction Trades?

 At the countrywide level, the racial-ethnic distribution of construction trades majors is as follows:

 Americans aren’t the only ones with an interest in Construction Trades.
 About 0.6% of those with this major are international students.

 Salaries According to BLS

 Average salaries range from $43,870 to $56,740 (25th to 75th percentile) for careers related to construction trades.
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Construction Trades

 Some careers associated with construction trades require an advanced degree while some may not even require a bachelor’s.
-In general, the more advanced your degree the more career options will open up to you.
-However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.
+Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 How much schooling do you really need to compete in today’s job market?
 People currently working in careers related to construction trades have obtained the following education levels.